Inspiration and Research

 option #1 final design

-Sometimes the idea you think is going to work just doesn't, but if you roll with the punches it may lead you somewhere even better.
-Initially I was working on creating a logo suggestive of Tokyo's existing emblem, the ginkgo leaf, with Japanese woodblock printing (mokuhanga) as my primary inspiration.
-But I discovered I could create a much more powerful and distinctive logo by focusing on fully customizing the type instead.
-In order to more authentically represent the woodcut aesthetic I used wood type and kanji as references and got to work on my own hand-carved relief print, my first time ever attempting it!
-The resulting logo's bold strokes hearken back to the natural imperfections of a woodblock print and conjure a nostalgia for traditional craftsmanship with a charming, contemporary twist.
+Initially, I was working on a logo suggestive of Tokyo's existing emblem, the ginkgo leaf, with Japanese woodblock printing (mokuhanga) as my primary inspiration.
+Along the way, I realized I could create a more successful logo by focusing on customizing the type as a wordmark instead.
+In order to more authentically represent the woodcut aesthetic, I used examples of wood type and kanji as references and got to work on my own hand-carved relief print, my first time ever attempting it.
+The resulting logo's bold forms hearken back to the natural imperfections found in woodblock prints and conjure a nostalgia for traditional craftsmanship with a contemporary twist.

 Thinking about block printing aesthetics and how Japanese script is constructed

-Switched gears here, collecting other ideas from my sketches and considered alternative ways of playing with the type
+Switching gears partway, I collected other ideas from my early sketches, and considered alternative ways of playing with the type

 option #2 final design

-This last option brought together all the themes I had been exploring so far—movement, play, connection, tradition, modernity—and elevated them into one distinctive symbol.
-My primary inspirations were hanko stamps and Tokyo's complex subway network.
-My goal was to create something unique for Tokyo by referencing a hanko's visual language.
-I abstracted the Roman letters in "Tokyo" into an engaging maze-like construction.
-The final logo fuses a vintage-modern aesthetic, referencing kanji, hanko, cherry blossoms and tech all contained in the twists and turns of the Tokyo metropolis.
+This option synthesized all the themes I had been exploring so far: movement, play, connection, tradition, and modernity.
+My primary inspirations for this version were hanko stamps and Tokyo's subway system—my goal was to create something unique for Tokyo that referenced their visual language.
+I accomplished this by abstracting the Roman letters in "Tokyo" into a maze-like construction.
+The final logo alludes to kanji, hanko stamps, and subway lines with a subtle nod to cherry blossoms and tech, while evoking a vintage-modern aesthetic.

-early concept sketch of subway maps spelling out "Tokyo" had a big impact on logo development and brand identity as a whole
+This early sketch of an abstract subway map spelling out "Tokyo" had a big impact on logo development and brand identity as a whole